foudfou/os-dev/README.md

 *Writing a Simple Operating System — from Scratch* by Nick Blundell is incomplete.
 This is an attempt at completing it.

-We mostly the excellent [hux-kernel](https://github.com/josehu07/hux-kernel) from Guanzhou Hu, with additions or modifications from other sources.
+We mostly follow the excellent [hux-kernel](https://github.com/josehu07/hux-kernel) from Guanzhou Hu, with additions or modifications from other sources.

 - [6.3 Handling_Interrupts](doc/6.3.Handling_Interrupts.md)
 - 6.4 Keyboard Driver